macgregor/cooking-journal/3-projects/sourdough_starter_experiments.md

 ### Day 2
 **Morning**: No change.
 Pasty, smell like pineapple or wet flour respectively.
 To be expected.
 Hoping to see a little activity after tonights feeding.

 **Night**: First feeding!
 15 g whole wheat flour + 15 g water/ pineapple juice as appropriate.
 No activity I can see.
 Fred is starting to get a little smelly but not very much.
 George still smelling like a little sweetie.
 I spent a good bit of the day cooking so the kitchen was a bit warm.
 Shouldn't be a problem, just making note of it.

+### Day 3
+**Morning**: Fred has woken up and doubled in size.
+He is starting to get smelly too, not too bad though.
+Yeast, alcohol and a slight sweetness.
+George appears inactive and still smells like pineapple with some slightly yeasty undertones.
+The yeast definitely isn't active yet, so when I say it smells yeasty thats just what it reminds me of, that tang of fermentation.
+Doing some more cooking today so my kitchen might be a little warmer than usual again.

+**Night**: